 Any funds in YOUR Racer Account which are not used during the season will be reimbursed at the end of the race season.
 Racer Account amounts are based on age category and will be announced at the family info meeting each fall, the amount may change year-to-year based on expected costs and fundraising income to the club.

 ALL RACE ACCOUNTS are paid by online payments ONLY and set up at time of registration.

 NOTE: Raffle tickets are NOT paid from the Racer Account.
 Raffle ticket costs will be pre-paid during registration.
 Selling raffle tickets; when you sell your raffle tickets, you keep the money and only return the stubs.
 ALL STUBS MUST BE RETURNED!

-For this set rate, your child receives a delicious hot meal each Saturday and or Sunday from 11:30-12:30.
+For an additional fee, your child receives a delicious hot meal each Saturday and or Sunday.
 It is a great opportunity for our skiers to develop friendships and get warm!